 On the way back the tides got really low and we couldn’t cruise along in the regular boat.
 So we hopped in these gorgeous wooden boats and got rowed home by all the locals that had rallied around to help the tour guide!
 Mine even let me steer the boat for a while, until we crashed into a mud bank…

-I didn’t know a whole lot about the war before I arrived and nor do I usually have an interest in museums at all, but this was really informative and interesting.
-Some parts and photos were confronting, but it is a great museum and only a few dollars to enter.
+This museum is really informative and interesting.
+Some sections and photos were confronting, but it is a great museum and only a few dollars to enter.
 This is walking distance from District 1 (not by lazy standards though).

 This is a short walk from the main backpacker street and has absolutely everything you could never think you would want to buy.
 I got a hammock (has been incredibly useful), shorts, bikinis and a whole bunch of other knick knacks that I swear I don’t regret buying… It’s dirt cheap and humongous, so allow a few hours to get lost!

 Visit the HCM Post office

 This is a beautiful old building that still operates as the HCM Post Office.
 You can do tours inside the building of its history.

 Get lost in the city

 I spent a whole afternoon wandering down the river and weaving through the alleyways, and found all sorts of intriguing people, scenes and shops.
 This is a great way to just observe what goes on in the crazy city.